Korean, Edit

 ○ E. coli O157 is a harmful strain of E. coli

-Example 2: Probiotics
+Example 2: Lactic acid bacteria

-⑶ Sphincter : Two exist between the colon and anus
+⑶ Sphincter: Two exist between the colon and anus

-① Internal Anal Sphincter : Involuntary muscle
+① Internal Anal Sphincter: Involuntary muscle

-② External Anal Sphincter : Voluntary muscle
+② External Anal Sphincter: Voluntary muscle

 ⑷ Defecation

-① Defecation : Spinal reflex related to rectal wall distension, reflex begins when feces enter the empty rectum
+① Defecation: Spinal reflex related to rectal wall distension, reflex begins when feces enter the empty rectum

-③ Constipation : Dietary fiber (e.g., cellulose) intake helps prevent constipation
+③ Constipation: Dietary fiber (e.g., cellulose) intake helps prevent constipation

-④ Flatulence : Ammonia, methane gas, nitrogen, hydrogen sulfide, benzophenone, skatole (odor-causing substances)
+④ Flatulence: Ammonia, methane gas, nitrogen, hydrogen sulfide, benzophenone, skatole (odor-causing substances)

 ⑤ A significant portion of feces consists of bacteria, fecal color is due to bilirubin, a breakdown product of red blood cells